 - a.
 A Physician;

 - b.
-A patient care coordinator (Physician or Nurse who serves as an intermediary between the hospice care program and the attending Physician);
+A patient care coordinator (Physician or RN or LPN who serves as an intermediary between the hospice care program and the attending Physician);

 - c.
-A Nurse;
+An RN or LPN:

 - d.
 A mental health specialist; and

 - e.
-Lay volunteers;
+Lay volunteers.